cliqdigital/superG_SDK_android_public/README.md

 ### Step 2:
 Take **Vendor/AF-Android-SDK-v1.3.9.jar** and add it to the lib-folder of your Android project.
+Don't forget to add it to the build path.

 ###Step 3:
 Add a reference to the Thumbr SDK library project.
 Follow these steps: